TUIs vs GUIs

 CSS comes with two units that represent the width and height of a single character cell:

-• lh is equal to the line height of the element on which it is used [MDN Reference]
+chis equal to the character width of the0glyph in the current font [MDN Reference]lhis equal to the line height of the element on which it is used [MDN Reference]

 Remember that when using a Monospace font, every character has the same width, so ch applies for all characters